Options

 The paramCount

-attribute, if present, specifies the number of parameters that the option expects.
-It can have either of the following values:
+attribute, if present, specifies the number of parameters that the option expects on the command line.
+Its value can be either of:

-- positive: the option expects exactly this amount
+- positive — the option expects exactly this amount; or

-In the special case of zero, the parsing callback will receive all remaining command-line arguments.
-It should be used in conjunction with the skip count attribute.
-Note that altering the string array inside the callback would have no effect on the original arguments, as it is just a copy.
+In case of a numeric range, the minimum should be strictly less than the maximum, but not less than zero.
+In the special case of zero, the parsing callback will receive a copy of all remaining command-line arguments.
+This feature should be used in conjunction with the skip count attribute.

-If the data comes from the environment, then the parsing callback will receive an array with a single element as parameter, which may be less than the expected count.
-You should inspect the index
+If the data comes from the environment, then the callback will receive a single-element tuple as parameter, which may be less than the expected count.
+To check if this is the case, you should inspect the index

-property of the argument information, which should be NaN
+property of the sequence information, which should have the value NaN

 Skip count